 Anyone concerned about a Members behaviour or wishing to make a formal Complaint about a Members’ behaviour should submit that, here.

-The Complainant should provide as much detail as possible about the Complaint, including, if possible, the specific part of the Code of Conduct which they believe have been breached and/or why they believe the issue is a Disciplinary Offence.
+The Complainant should provide as much detail as possible about the Complaint, including, if possible, the specific Misconduct rule which they believe has been breached and/or why they believe the issue is a Disciplinary Offence.

 What happens next?

-Investigation Panels may also impose Interim Suspensions, for example where the allegation is so serious that someone needs protection from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
-The Investigation Panel must define the activities which the person is suspended from.
+Investigation Officers may also recommend Interim Suspensions, for example where the allegation is so serious that someone needs protection from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
+The Investigation Officer must define the activities which the person is suspended from.
 The Interim Suspension will usually continue through to the conclusion of the Disciplinary Process.

 Before the Hearing, the Complainant and the Respondent will have been asked to produce their evidence.
 All this will be provided to the Panel and the parties will have the opportunity to attend and give their evidence and question the other party on theirs (through the Chair not directly).
 The Panel will consider the evidence and reach their determination.
 When the Panel consider the case proven, or part of it, they will then determine an appropriate sanction.

-There may be an Appeal from the Decision of the Disciplinary Panel, if the person has attended or submitted evidence for the Disciplinary Hearing.
+A Respondent may Appeal a Decision of the Disciplinary Panel, if they attended or submitted evidence for the Disciplinary Hearing.
 The potential grounds of Appeal and the process under which leave to Appeal is sought, are set out in the Regulations.

 Who will know about the sanctions?